SorellaLabs/brontes/book/cli/brontes/db.md

 Usage: brontes db [OPTIONS] <COMMAND>

 Commands:
-  insert            Allows for inserting items into libmdbx query             Query data from any libmdbx table and pretty print it in stdout clear             Clear a libmdbx table generate-traces   Generates traces and will store them in libmdbx (also clickhouse if --feature local-clickhouse) libmdbx-mem-test  Test libmdbx memory usage init              For a given range, will fetch all data from the api and insert it into libmdbx export            Export libmbdx data to parquet test-traces-init  Traces all blocks needed for testing and inserts them into clickhouse help              Print this message or the help of the given subcommand(s)
+  insert             Allows for inserting items into libmdbx query              Query data from any libmdbx table and pretty print it in stdout clear              Clear a libmdbx table generate-traces    Generates traces and will store them in libmdbx (also clickhouse if --feature local-clickhouse) libmdbx-mem-test   Test libmdbx memory usage init               For a given range, will fetch all data from the api and insert it into libmdbx export             Export libmbdx data to parquet download-snapshot  downloads a db snapshot from the remote endpoint help               Print this message or the help of the given subcommand(s)

 Options:
       --brontes-db-path <BRONTES_DB_PATH>